openrewrite/rewrite-docs/reference/recipes/java/logging/printstacktracetologerror.md

 {% endtab %}
 {% endtabs %}

-Recipes can also be activated directly from the command line by adding the argument `-Drewrite.activeRecipes=org.openrewrite.java.logging.PrintStackTraceToLogError`
+Recipes can also be activated directly from the command line by adding the argument `-Drewrite.activeRecipesorg.openrewrite.java.logging.PrintStackTraceToLogError`